Microsoft Access Tips for Serious Users

 What's good (useful new features)

-If you know Access, the new version may leave you shocked and bewildered - unable to find a thing without the familiar menus, toolbars, and Database window.
+If you are familiar with older versions, the new Access may leave you shocked and bewildered - unable to find a thing without the familiar menus, toolbars, and Database window.
 It takes some time to adapt.

 Once you recover, you unearth some seriously useful new functionality beneath that pretty face: